MarinaSantanaa/MarinaSantanaa/README.md

-- 👋 Hi, I’m @MarinaSantanaa
+- 👋 Oii!!
+Eu sou Marina Santana
-- 🌱 I’m currently learning HTML, CSS, JavaScript
+- 🌱 Estou aprendendo HTML, CSS, JavaScript
-- 📫 How to reach me <https://www.linkedin.com/in/marina-santana-002498b4/>
+- 📫 Me encontre no Linkedin <https://www.linkedin.com/in/marina-santana-002498b4/>

 <!---
 MarinaSantanaa/MarinaSantanaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.